fluteds/tf2/README.md

 # TF2 Configs

+A collection of my cfg scripts, mods and other things that I've collected over the years.
 All of my cfg scripts are intended to be used alongside Yttrium's Viewmodel Mod.
 Which handles all of the view model hiding for me.
 Most of these are heavily adapted versions of Woolen's configs.
 The hud is a heavily adapted version of Bear Hud.

 ## Installation